Skip to content

 The formulas we use

 • Easy Grader percentage = (total − wrong) ÷ total × 100.
 Partial credit is supported by accepting decimal values for wrong answers.
-Deep dive: the grade percentage formula.
+Deep dive: how to calculate grades.

 • Weighted Grade Calculator Σ(score × weight) ÷ Σ(weight).
 Weights are normalized when they do not sum to 100%.
 See weighted grades explained.

 • Final Grade Calculator needed = (target − current × (1 − w)) ÷ w, where w is the final exam's weight as a decimal.
-Deep dive: the final grade guide.
+Deep dive: how to calculate a final grade.

 • Letter Grade Calculator — percentage bands from the standard US 10-point scale and plus/minus scale published on our grading scale chart.